eoinkelly/notes/rust/servo.md

   power towards it

 Aside:

     currently iframes run on the main thread - in servo it will be possible for them to not be

 Aside:

-in layout widths are computed top down, heights are computed bottom up
+    during layout widths are computed top down, heights are computed bottom up